 There is a ticket counter for Czech Rail in the Czech side of the station.
 I asked the women at the counter if she wanted to speak English.
 She offered, "Deutsch".
 So I used German to buy my ticket in the Czech Republic.

 I then took the train back into Germany and the other freeroam animal park, which is just one stop from Bayerisch Eisenstein.
 Same result.
 I saw hardly any animals.
-A sign said the lynx had escaped.
-I finally did see some wolves.
-At least I think they were wolves, or maybe just shaggy German Shepherds.
-They were a long distance away.
+A sign said

-I don't either.
+See the wolves?
+I don't either. | |

-With the kurtax you pay to stay in the Bayerischer Wald, you get a pass for use of the trains and buses in the Wald.
+Wald.
 The Wald ticket is valid for the trains, not only on the German side, but to the towns of Zelezna Ruda and Spicak.
 Several German trains per day go all the way to Spicak.
 Other connections require a change in Bayerisch Eisenstein.
 Somewhere I saw that it said you could buy the ticket on the train from the Czech conductor.
 I wonder if that applies to all Czech trains.
 I plan to find out more about that tomorrow as it has an impact for travel on the regional trains from Munich and Nüernberg to Prague.
 Those trains cross the border without the opportunity to get off an buy a ticket to Prague (if you are using a Bayern-Ticket to the border.
 If you can't buy a ticket on the train, it would produce a logistics problem.

-My report continues here with Week two.
+here with Week two.